-The subscriber base stood at 4,967 as of December 31, 2022 while 4,811 as of December 31, 2021.
-The system is capable of accommodating up to around 9,000 subscribers.
+The subscriber base stood at 5,181 as of December 31, 2023 while 4,967 as of December 31, 2022.
+The system is designed to accommodate approximately 7,000 subscribers, given that source replacements are implemented.
 CWWC in Tabuk draws water from the ground and distributes the water through the LGU owned water system leading to each household.